bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 ![Preview of postman](docs/api/Postman_gif.gif)

 ## readmeImages
-the folder constains images displayed in this README.md file.
+the folder contains images displayed in this README.md file.

 # The App